Lazzy-bug/ToDoList/README.md

 ### Prerequisites

-Before you begin, ensure you have the following installed on your system:
+Before you begin, ensure you have the following installed:

 - **Git**: To clone the repository.
 - **Docker**: To build and run the application in a containerized environment.